ByteHouse: ByteDance's Cloud-Native Data Warehouse for Real-Time Multimodal Data Analytics: Query Optimization

-To enhance the robustness and accuracy of query optimization in dynamic analytical workloads, \sysname adopts a history-based optimization (HBO) framework~\cite{shankhdhar2024presto,galindo2003statistics} that leverages runtime statistics collected from past query executions to guide future cost-based decisions.
+To enhance the robustness and accuracy of query optimization in dynamic analytical workloads, \sysname adopts a history-based optimization (HBO) ~\cite{shankhdhar2024presto,galindo2003statistics} that leverages runtime statistics collected from past query executions to guide future cost-based decisions.
 Each plan fragment is transformed into a canonical representation and assigned a hash value that serves as a lookup key in a lightweight history store.
-During query compilation, the optimizer performs hash-based matching to retrieve previously recorded statistics, such as predicate selectivities, join cardinalities, scan output sizes, and sampled operator costs, and incorporates them into its cost estimation.
+During query compilation, the optimizer performs hash-based matching to retrieve previously recorded statistics, such as predicate selectivities and join cardinalities, and incorporates them into the cost estimation.
 While HBO improves the robustness and accuracy of cost estimation by reusing statistics from past executions, it remains fundamentally limited to plan fragments observed before and cannot fully accommodate new query patterns or evolving data distributions.

 To overcome this limitation, \sysname incorporates regression models to learn correlations among query structures, data characteristics, and runtime behavior~\cite{neo,zhu2020flat,SunL19,saxena2023auto,ZhuCDCPWZ23,MarcusNMZAKPT19,trummer2019skinnerdb}.
 By capturing these learned relationships, \sysname can generalize beyond hash-based plan reuse and provide more accurate cost estimates for previously unseen workloads.
-Beyond ByteCard~\cite{han2024bytecard}, which leverages probabilistic graph models~\cite{koller2009probabilistic} to refine cardinality estimation for base tables (e.g., filter selectivity and join size), we further explore learning-based techniques to optimize Predicate Pushdown Selection (PPS) and Join Side Selection (JSS).
+Beyond ByteCard~\cite{han2024bytecard}, which leverages probabilistic graph models~\cite{koller2009probabilistic} to refine cardinality estimation for base tables (e.g., filter selectivity and join size), we further \blue{deploy} learning-based optimizations targeting Predicate Pushdown Selection (PPS) and Join Side Selection (JSS). \blue{Both optimizations have been validated in production deployments.}

+\hi{{1) Predicate Pushdown Selection.}} \blue{While predicate pushdown~\cite{yan2023predicate,jeong2025upp} is commonly regarded as a straightforward optimization, its impact in \sysname is more nuanced due to disaggregated storage and multimodal execution.
+In particular, aggressively pushing down predicates whose evaluation cost is high relative to their selectivity benefit (e.g., vector similarity conditions or UDF-based filters) may increase remote I/O and processing overhead while precluding more effective pruning opportunities later in the plan.
+Therefore, predicate pushdown in \sysname requires cost-aware selection rather than indiscriminate application.}